 Sometimes adults with HIV/AIDS can get an infection from germs that do not normally cause illness in a healthy person (like cryptococcus).
 People with AIDS (especially children) can get a severe version of a more common infection, such as chickenpox.

-These opportunistic infections and conditions can happen in people with HIV:
+These opportunistic infections and conditions can frequently occur in kids with HIV:

 Children with HIV are also at higher risk for some forms of cancer because of their weakened immune systems.
 Lymphomas associated with Epstein-Barr virus (EBV) infection are more common in older kids with HIV.

 HIV encephalopathy can result in dementia, especially in adults.
-Wasting syndrome can sometimes be helped with nutritional counseling and daily high-calorie supplements, but preventing HIV encephalopathy remains very difficult.
+Wasting syndrome can sometimes be helped with nutritional counseling and daily high-calorie supplements, but preventing HIV encephalopathy remains extremely difficult.

 Drugs to treat HIV/AIDS use several different strategies, including: